-Global Albatross is a specialist advisory focusing on international medical insurance for expatriates.
-If you have a query regarding your current policy, we can answer it.
+Global Albatross is an award-winning specialist advisory focusing on international medical insurance for expatriates.
+If you have a query regarding your current group plan or individual cover, we can answer it.
 If you are considering options, we can provide them.
 If you want to change an individual or group policy, we provide the manpower to help achieve it.

 Our expertise will assist you in finding cover that best suits your situation, needs and budget.
 We highlight the differences between insurer’s plans and also point out the differences in the insurers servicing abilities, responsiveness and claims pay-out time frames.
 Our mantra is, if we wouldn’t buy it for ourselves, we won’t recommend it.